 Most retirement portfolios are hybrid portfolios because they contain multiple kinds of investments.
 Many retirement accounts will invest in stocks, mutual funds, CDs, and bonds, for instance.

 Hybrid portfolios can be dangerous because they can contain high-risk products investors are unaware of.
 Some dividend portfolios contain REITs, for example.

 9. Specialized Portfolios

 There are many specialized portfolios creators design to achieve a specific goal or reflect their values.

 Examples of such portfolios include indexes that do not include companies that produce goods or services; some investors could find immoral.
 A portfolio could include no investments in companies that make weapons or sell alcohol, for example.

-A popular specialized portfolio today is a clean energy index that does not invest in companies that produce fossil fuels.
+Today’s popular specialized portfolio is a clean energy index that does not invest in companies that produce fossil fuels.
 Other examples of specialized portfolios include indexes with stocks from one country or region.